×

 More points:

-class_name obj_name; //syntax to create object in C++
+class_name obj_name; // syntax to create an object in C++

-Example – student1, student2, student3 are the member of class student and they will have their own properties like name, rollNo, Age etc.
+Example – student1, student2, student3 are objects of class student and each has its own properties like name and rollNo.

 Syntax: